kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 ### Message Sampling

-#### Introduction to message sampling
-- As streaming allows the passage of multiple messages to various nodes in various rates, sampling the messages in real time with varying sample percentages per node is of use.
+- As streaming allows the passage of multiple messages to various nodes in various rates, דampling allows one to access a sample of the passing messages in realtime and after the pipeline is done.

 #### Configuration
 - In a pipeline's spec file, under each node, define a variable "streamSamplePercentage" in the following manner: